 If you didn't block your IP in your Hotjar account and you don't have Do Not Track enabled in your browser, you can browse the pages of your site to trigger the activation.
-Once you do that, refresh your Hotjar dashboard after 2-3 minutes to see if you’ve triggered the activation.
+Once you do that, refresh your Hotjar Overview page after 2-3 minutes to see if you’ve triggered the activation.

 If tracking is still not working, follow this guide to make sure that your Tracking Code is installed on your site.